Inclusivity and diversity are terms that have been around for quite some time and that are gaining in relevance exponentially.

 Diversity in the workplace

 Diversity is a dynamic term.
-Therefore, even though there are countless existing frameworks that attempt to classify and structure diversity, also specifically within organisations, the different dimensions usually flow into each other.
+Therefore, even though there are countless existing frameworks that attempt to classify and structure diversity, also specifically within organizations, the different dimensions usually flow into each other.

 In general, when working on building a more diverse workforce, you are looking into increasing your knowledge pool and broadening your perspective in order to use it as a growth and profitability asset within your organization.
 This can be by diversifying the age span of your company’s employees, increasing race and ethnicity diversity all over your organization, pushing to implement policies that can help reduce the gender pay- and leadership gap, adapt processes to become more approachable for people with disabilities and much more.